-We may develop estimates with respect to market opportunities for other product candidates in the future, and such estimates would be subject to similar risks.
+In the future, we may develop additional estimates with respect to market opportunities for our other product candidates, and such estimates are subject to similar risks.
 In addition, a potential market opportunity could be reduced if a regulator limits the proposed treatment population for one of our product candidates, similar to the limited population for which ARIKAYCE was approved.
 In either circumstance, even if we obtain regulatory approval, we may be unable to commercialize the product on a scale sufficient to generate significant revenue from such product candidates, which could have a material adverse effect on our business, financial condition, results of operations and prospects and the value of our common stock.